Mark Ssemakula

 Treasurer

-Sandy is a founding member of Stop Illegal Fishing and serves as its treasurer.
-She holds degrees from Aberystwyth and Aberdeen Universities and has 40 years of experience in international development, having lived and worked in Africa for three decades.
+Sandy Davies is a founding member of Stop Illegal Fishing and serves as its Treasurer.
+She has 40 years of experience in international development and fisheries, including three decades living and working in Africa.

 Executive Committee Member